okanozman-create/weather-app-reactjs/README.md

 ---Project Overview---

 This React weather application provides real-time weather updates for different cities.
 It is enhanced with AWS services for backend functionality, including a secure GraphQL API, Lambda functions, and S3 bucket storage, ensuring both scalability and security.
+The application is also fully responsive, offering a seamless experience across various devices, including desktops, tablets, and smartphones.

 View Live Application: https://master2.d35m01a902r94k.amplifyapp.com/